qwiklabs-org/horizon-sdv/terraform/modules/sdv-apis/README.md

 # SDV APIs

-Use this module to enable GC APIs.
+This module enables GC APIs.

 Before use a GC resource the API needs to be enabled.